The morning air is crisp and cold.

 The stalks of corn stubble and hardwood trees along the river bottom stand as stalwarts; motionless and silent.
 The scene offers a picturesque postcard setting against the slowly lightening predawn sky.

 A raucous calamity of crows is off in the distance.
 Two fox squirrels squabble amid the leaves on the woodland floor along the edge of the cornfield.
-The insistent nasal yammering of a white-breasted nuthatch captures the attention in the woodlands.
+A dark-eyed junco captures the attention in a tree.

 Suddenly, and without sound, an adult white-tailed deer buck emerges.
-Its curved antlers are vividly apparent.
+Its curved antlers are vividly apparent as it sniffs the brisk morning air.

 The hunter, clad in a blaze orange cap and vest, sitting on a folding camp chair in the camouflaged portable ground blind, freezes.